re-ops/re-docs/README.md

 ## Why Clojure

-Re-ops mixes a number of tools, from configuration management (Puppet/Chef) to remote automation (Ansible/Fabric/Capistrano/Mcollective) to data collection systems (promteus, collectd etc..) to orchestration (Forman).
+Re-ops enables the functionality of multiple tools, from configuration management and remote automation to data collection and VM orchestration.

-The downside to this approach is that they need to re-invent:
+In most cases existing tools need to re-invent:

 * Namespaces, a way of dividing the code into components.
 * Composition, how you compose reusable code.